Financial Aid Workshop Events

 Financial aid reps from the local colleges will also be available to answer any questions.
 This is not an informational event.
 The purpose is to provide hands-on assistance during the event to help seniors and families fill out the online financial aid application.

 The CCMR coordinator at each high school is your best contact for questions, and their contact information is listed in the below section.

 Below that section is another section you can click and expand, and it details Things You Need Before You Fill Out The FAFSA—You will be best helped during your time at the Financial Aid Workshop event if you have those things before attending the event.

-The sections below provide dates, times, locations and CCMR coordinator contact information for each high school’s Financial Aid Workshop events.
-It also contains a section of things you need to have completed as best you can prior to attending the event.
+The sections below provides CCMR coordinator contact information for assistance with a student’s Financial Aid process.
+It also contains a section of things you need to have completed as best you can.
 If you are unsure of how to complete those steps, you can contact your high school’s CCMR coordinator.
-You can attend multiple events if you need to.

 Tascosa High School: Nydia Sotelo, CCMR Coordinator, 806-326-2640

 Visit the Things You Need Before You Fill Out the FAFSA (Opens in new window) for in-depth details on each of the things listed below.
 The informatiom below is summarized.
 Please visit the article link for FULL information on each of the topics in this section.

 If you have questions or need help, please contact your high school’s CCMR coordinator.
 Contact information for each high school’s CCMR coordinator is in the above section “Assistance With Financial Aid.”